 Use only datasets in Desktop storage format to calibrate the sensors.
-The Calibration tab is not available in Mobile mode.
+The Calibration tab is not available for RSK files in the Mobile storage format.

-Dissolved oxygen sensors manufactured by RBR are available as the RBRcoda3 T.ODO and can be integrated in any RBR standard instruments support several third-party dissolved oxygen sensors (OxyGuard, Rinko, and Aanderaa).
+Dissolved oxygen sensors manufactured by RBR are available as the RBRcoda3 T.ODO and can be integrated in any RBR standard instrument.
+Additionally, RBR standard instruments support several third-party dissolved oxygen sensors (OxyGuard, Rinko, and Aanderaa).